Hard times hurt Spanish retailer El Corte Ingles

 Spanish unemployment has hit 25 percent and consumer confidence is in the dumps, with retail sales down in June for the 24th straight month.

-El Corte Ingles's turnover, which shrank 3.9 percent to 15.8 billion euros, still amounts to 1.6 percent of Spanish GDP and is higher than the 13.8 billion euros which the country's largest stock market-listed retailer, Zara owner Inditex (ITX.MC), made in 2011.
+El Corte Ingles's turnover, which shrank 3.9 percent to 15.8 billion euros, still amounts to 1.6 percent of Spanish GDP and is higher than the 13.8 billion euros which the country's largest stock market-listed retailer, Zara owner Inditex, made in 2011.

 The firm owns swathes of property in prime Spanish retail locations and is also one of the largest owners of car parking spaces in the country, giving it plenty of cushions.